Skip to Content

 Are chalk ingredients biodegradable?

-Chalk sticks typically don’t last long against the elements and will wash away with enough rain or puddles of water.
-If you’re using a product that contains wax or baby oil, that may keep them from breaking down as quickly.
+The ingredients in chalk are generally biodegradable.
+However, the chalk may not be if it contains certain additives or plasticizers.
+Chalk sticks typically don’t last long against the elements and will wash away with enough rain or puddles of water if you’re using a product that contains wax or baby oil, which may keep them from breaking down as quickly.

 See Related: Best Biodegradable Dog Poop Bags